Spartacus

 Appian, The Civil Wars

-Indeed, it was their internal conflicts that external powers used to subdue or dominate Thrace for much of antiquity.
+Thrace historically existed on the fringes of great empires.
 During the Greco-Persian Wars, King Darius I marched overland through Thrace on his way to battle the Greek city states.
-When Macedonia was on the rise under Alexander the Great, Thrace and the newly formed Odrysian Kingdom was enlisted into his great campaigns in the east.
+When Macedonia was on the rise under Alexander the Great, Thracian kingdoms and tribes, such as the newly formed Odrysian Kingdom, were enlisted into his great campaigns in the east .
+During this time, Thrace became a crossroads for the trade in human labour, slaves, trafficked from the Black Sea and the east.
+A trade that was increasingly fed by Rome’s eastern military expansion in the 2nd century BCE.

 The Life of a Gladiator